dissyulina/shoesandmore/README.md

 ![Success toast message - without bag display](readme-testing-files/readme/toast-suceess-nobag.png "Success toast message - without bag display")
 ![Success toast message - with bag display](readme-testing-files/readme/toast-success.png "Success toast message - with bag display")

+- **Error Pages**
+Error pages for 403, 404, and 500 errors were created to ensure a great user experience even when the user encounters an error.
+Users can be informed of the error and can easily navigate back to homepage.

 ### **B. Page Features**
 #### **1. Home Page**